Reporting Crashes

 Report Exception

-Adding Level to Exception
+Adding Levels to Exception & Errors

 You can set different levels for manually reported exceptions using the following API: